Statement of Policies

 Stipend

-As defined in Admin Guide 10.1.1 Undergraduate Student Employment, a stipend is a payment to an enrolled or continuing student meant to support personal scholarly activities such as an undergraduate research project or experiential learning opportunities such as an unpaid internship.
-The payment should be intended to help the student defray research costs, living or travel expenses to enable participation in the scholarly activities or experiential learning opportunities.
-Stipends are not used to pay for services rendered which primarily benefit the faculty member, Stanford University or its programs or as compensation for employment.
-When a student receives a stipend, including things like a gift card, during a period of enrollment when they are also receiving financial aid and/or athletic aid, their aid may be adjusted to accommodate the stipend.
+As defined in Admin Guide 10.1.1 Undergraduate Student Employment, a stipend is a payment to an enrolled or continuing student to support personal scholarly activities such as an undergraduate research project or experiential learning opportunities such as an unpaid internship.
+The payment should help the student defray research costs or living and travel expenses to enable participation in the scholarly activities or experiential learning opportunities.
+Stipends are not used to pay for services rendered which primarily benefit the faculty member, Stanford University or its programs, or as compensation for employment (which should be paid through hourly pay).
+A stipend, which includes all forms of monetary payments including gift cards, is considered a form of financial aid.
+As such, when a student receives a stipend during a period of enrollment when they are also receiving financial aid and/or athletic aid, their aid may be adjusted to accommodate the stipend.
+When contemplating a monetary payment, like a gift card, to students, please consider that there may be a disparate impact depending upon each student’s level of financial aid support.

 Awards and Graduation Honors

-Stanford students can receive university awards for their academic, research, and writing excellence.
+Stanford students may receive university awards for their academic, research, and writing excellence.
 See Awards and Graduation Honors for examples of awards administered by VPUE.
 When cash prizes are awarded, including gift cards, and a condition of the award is student status, the award may impact financial aid and/or athletic aid eligibility in the current or following enrollment period.
 If the award is considered a prize for a contest open to students and non-students alike, the award is not directly factored into financial aid eligibility.
-Graduation prizes, for example, do not affect the student’s financial aid eligibility for their final term, however, if the student were to re-enroll in the fall, those funds would be considered a resource available to help with educational expenses.

 Resources that must be counted for financial aid purposes include, but are not limited to:

-• Long-term loans, including Direct loans, PLUS or Grad PLUS, private, or state sponsored educational loans
+• Long-term educational loans, including federal Direct loans, PLUS or Grad PLUS, private, or state sponsored educational loans,

 • Cash awards and prizes awarded to students only.
 Awards and prizes for competitions open to students and non-students alike are not considered countable resources.
 Any other cash prize awarded because the recipient is a student (e.g., for competitions open only to students) is considered a resource.